- Core Product-Firefox

 - A love of helping your colleagues grow and get better at what they do.

-We value a variety of voices within our team and at Mozilla.
+- We value a variety of voices on the Contextual Services Engineering Team and at Mozilla.
 You don't need to check every box on this list to apply.

 Mozilla exists to build the Internet as a public resource accessible to all because we believe that open and free is better than closed and controlled.
 When you work at Mozilla, you give yourself a chance to make a difference in the lives of Web users everywhere.
 And you give us a chance to make a difference in your life every single day.
 Join us to work on the Web as the platform and help create more opportunity and innovation for everyone online.